When Vision Fails: Text Attacks Against ViT and OCR: Background

-\smallsection{Defense Through Vision} To defend against adversarial examples that exploit the visualization gap, model designers must seek to unify the text encoding and visualization pipelines.
+To defend against adversarial examples that exploit the visualization gap, model designers must seek to unify the text encoding and visualization pipelines.
 That is, designers must seek to build or augment models such that:

 where $E$ generates the set of embeddings for the encoded values taken as input.